cbgeo-archives/mpm3d-doc/input/input.md

 ### Initial Stress

 The 6 component Voigt Stress Notation is being used in this file.
-More information can be found in [Voight Notation](https://en.wikipedia.org/wiki/Voigt_notation).
+More information can be found in [Voigt Notation](https://en.wikipedia.org/wiki/Voigt_notation).

-This file is typically generated by an outside code, but must contain the following format:
+This file is typically generated by an [outside code](https://github.com/cb-geo/mpm-point-generator), but must contain the following format:

 ```
 Np